Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

+{Observe that since we assume that $X$ has finitely many periodic orbits in $N_c$, we have that $a_2(t)/a_1(t)$ is a constant irrational number.
+The arguments in \cite[Section 5.2]{HT} imply that the contact form $\lambda$} can be assumed to be

-where $\rho^2(t)$ is a smooth function on $[0,\delta]$ and $\rho(t)$ is smooth and strictly increasing on $(0,\delta]$.
-We can collapse the boundary torus to a circle by identifying those points that have the same $x$ coordinate along the torus $t=0$ and $(\rho,x)$ become polar coordinates on the disk.
-Doing this along each component of the boundary we obtain a closed 3-manifold $M_1$, and $\lambda$ becomes a smooth contact form $\lambda_1$ on $M_1$ just by using the expression \eqref{eq:contform} along each solid torus $V_1$ obtained from $V$.
-The Reeb vector field $R_1$ of $\lambda_1$ in $M_1\setminus \{\gamma_i\}$, where $\gamma_i$ are the circles that we constructed by collapsing the boundary tori, coincides with $R$ in the interior of $M$.
+where $\rho(t)^2$ is a smooth function on $[0,\delta]$ and $\rho(t)$ is smooth and strictly increasing on $(0,\delta]$.
+We can collapse the boundary torus to a circle by identifying those points that have the same $x$ coordinate along the torus $t=0$.
+Then $(\rho,x)$ become polar coordinates on the disk and $y$ is the coordinate of the $S^1$ direction.

+Doing this along each component of the boundary we obtain a closed 3-manifold $N_1$, and $\lambda$ becomes a smooth contact form $\lambda_1$ on $N_1$ just by using the expression \eqref{eq:contform} along each solid torus $V_1$ obtained from $V$.
+Let $\sigma_i$ be the circles that we constructed by collapsing the boundary tori.
+The Reeb vector field $X_{\lambda_1}$ of $\lambda_1$ in $N_1\setminus \{\sigma_i\}$ coincides with $X$ in the interior of $N_c$.

-The Reeb vector field $R_1$ is non-degenerate and by hypothesis, it admits finitely many periodic orbits.
-By \cite[Theorem 1.2]{CDR} the manifold $M_1$ is a sphere or a lens space and $R_1$ has exactly two periodic orbits that we denote by $\gamma_1$ and $\gamma_2$.
-By \cite[Theorem 1.2]{HT}, the periodic orbits are the core circles of the solid tori of a genus one Heegaard splitting of $M_1$.
-This implies that either $M\cong T^2\times I$ or $M \cong \mS^1 \times D^2$.
-Finally, by \cite[Corollary 1.10]{CGHHL}, each closed Reeb orbit of $R_1$ bounds a disk-like Birkhoff section (one could alternatively find an annulus-like Birkhoff section induced by the projection of holomorphic cylinders, see \cite[Section 4.6]{HT}).
-Take the disk-like section bounded by $\gamma_2$, and denote the first-return map by $h$ which is smooth since near the boundary there is an invariant foliation by circles and $h$ is conjugated to a rigid rotation in each circle.
-The diffeomorphism $h$ is conjugated to an irrational pseudorotation of the disk.
-We know that $R_1$ is tangent to a foliation by tori close to each periodic orbit obtained by collapsing a boundary component of $M$.
-If $M\cong \mS^1\times D^2$, then $R_1$ is tangent to a foliation by invariant tori near the boundary that corresponds to the circle $\gamma_2$.
-We can restrict $h$ to a disk $D'$ whose boundary is an invariant circle close enough to $\gamma_2$, and hence $R_1$ is orbit equivalent to the suspension of $h|_{D'}$, an irrational pseudorotation of the disk.
-Hence $R$ is orbit equivalent to the suspension of an irrational pseudorotation and we conclude in this case.
+The Reeb vector field $X_{\lambda_1}$ is non-degenerate and has finitely many periodic orbits, by hypothesis.
+Then \cite[Theorem 1.2]{CDR} implies that the manifold $N_1$ is a sphere or a lens space and $X_{\lambda_1}$ has exactly two periodic orbits that we denote by $\gamma_1$ and $\gamma_2$.
+By \cite[Theorem 1.2]{HT}, the periodic orbits are the core circles of the solid tori of a genus one Heegaard splitting of $N_1$.
+This implies that either $N_c\cong T^2\times I$ or $N_c \cong \mS^1 \times D^2$.
+Finally, by \cite[Corollary 1.10]{CGHHL}, each closed Reeb orbit of $X_{\lambda_1}$ bounds a disk-like Birkhoff section (one could alternatively find an annulus-like Birkhoff section induced by the projection of holomorphic cylinders, see \cite[Section 4.6]{HT}).